Arvore Repo Hub

 2. Add one or two MCPs — database and browser automation

-The full setup (11 agents, 19 MCPs, 9 repos) took us months to refine.
-But the first version — 2 repos, 3 agents, 2 MCPs — was running in a day.
+The full setup (a broad skill library, 19 MCPs, 9 repos) took us months to refine.
+But the first version — 2 repos, a couple of skills, 2 MCPs — was running in a day.

 Get Started →